oracle-livelabs/database/edition-based-redefinition/review-hr-schema/review-hr-schema.md

 # Review the HR schema

-## Introduction

 Estimated lab time: 10 minutes

 ### Objectives

 In this lab, you will learn how to recognize the edition of an object and review the helper procedures that we have created in the previous lab.

-### Prerequisites
-- You have completed the previous lab:
-   - Lab: Setup the HR schema

 ## Task 1: Review the helper procedures created to deal with the editions